Introduction

 plt.show()

-scikit-learn provides the sklearn.cluster.KMeans class to perform cluster analysis using the k-means method.
-The implementation is extremely simple and is shown below.
-Note that the number of clusters to be divided must be decided in advance.
+scikit-learn provides the sklearn.cluster.KMeans class for performing cluster analysis using the k-means method.
+Implementation is extremely simple, as shown below. **Note that the number of clusters to divide into must be decided in advance.**

 from sklearn.cluster import KMeans